eleda77/eleda77.github.io/docs/vocab_list.md

 **terrapin** - any of various aquatic turtles

+**tetrarch** - (in the Roman Empire) the governor of one of four divisions of a country or province; one of four joint rulers

 **thanatology** - the scientific study of death and the practices associated with it, including the study of the needs of the terminally ill and their families

 **theodolite** - a surveying instrument with a rotating telescope for measuring horizontal and vertical angles